Workshape/mandi/README.md

 This configuration is then loaded by the [config](https://www.npmjs.com/package/config) module - and you can override the following properties:

 * `publicUrl` (Env. `PUBLIC_URL`) The base URL the CMS will be served at (without trailing slash)
+* `basePath` The base path the CMS will be served at (useful if mounting an instance of Nimda on a pre-existing HttpServer)
 * `secret` (Env. `SECRET`) A secret used to hash passwords
 * `port` (Env. `PORT`) The port the website is gonna be served at by Node.js
 * `mongo.url` (Env `MONGO_URL`) The URL of the mongo database (by default `mongodb://localhost/nimda